embik/kubeconfig-bikeshed/README.md

 Commands:
-  import  Import a kubeconfig into store list    List available kubeconfig path    Print config directory base path shell   Print various shell related scripts help    Print this message or the help of the given subcommand(s)
+  import  Import a kubeconfig into store list    List available kubeconfigs path    Print full path to a specific kubeconfig in kbs store shell   Print various shell related scripts help    Print this message or the help of the given subcommand(s)